nvhiii/TeachAssist/README.md

-# stacqd
+# TeachAssist

-Stacqd is a web-app to help tech students and enthusiasts make their resume "stacqd".
+TeachAssist is a web-app to help teachers improve quality of learning by reducing their administrative tasks.

 ## Description

-An all-in-one web-app to find tech-related experiences.
-It will help get aspiring tech enthusiasts "stacqd" resumes via these variety of experiences provided.
+Ubiquitous and intelligent teaching assistant, meant to help educators.

 ## Getting Started

 ### Dependencies

-- MongoDB
+- if locally, run "npm i" in both root dir and client folder
 - Express.js
 - React.js + Vite
 - Node.js (v18+)